 M serves a mishmash of French, Italian, and Hungarian fare, and also many expertly prepared offal dishes you're unlikely to find elsewhere in Budapest.
 For example, I've had delicious paprika-strewn veal bone marrow here, and also pork brains poached in red wine (€5).
 If you don't find these appealing, try the duck breast with cabbage and quince, or the beef stew, a Hungarian classic (€12).
 The kitchen doesn't try to reinterpret these classics, instead sticking to decades-old reliable recipes.
 In the summer, go for the light blue cheese salad drizzled with slices of pear.

-Even though M. Restaurant looks like a neighborhood joint—small space, familial feel - most patrons are actually tourists and local expats (the place has been featured in the Lonely Planet guide).
-Note that the restaurant's upstairs nooks can get a little airless in the summer so try to reserve a table on the ground floor or the tiny outdoor terrace.
-Since the space is small, reservations are an absolute must.
-For curious minds, M's moniker pays homage to a book of poems written by György Petri, an iconic Hungarian samizdat poet and friend of the restaurant's owner, Miklós Sulyok, who opened the place in 2000, soon after Petri died.
+Although M Restaurant looks like a neighborhood joint—small, snug space with a kind waitstaff—many tourists have discovered it already.
+Note that the upstairs tables can get a little stuffy in the summer, so try to sit on the ground floor or the tiny outdoor terrace.
+Reservations are an absolute must.
+Cash only!
+For curious minds, M's moniker pays homage to the title of a collection of poems written by György Petri, an iconic Hungarian poet and friend of the restaurant's owner, Miklós Sulyok, who opened the place in 2000, soon after Petri passed away.